We simplify the complex

 Meet Our Team

-We are a small, nimble team of passionate individuals looking to contribute their skills, craft and creativity for change.
+We are a small, nimble team of passionate individuals looking to contribute our skills, craft, and creativity for change.

 Michael Perry is a partner at PerryUndem.
 Before co-founding PerryUndem in 2013, Mike was a partner for 16 years at the national polling firm Lake Research Partners.
 Through public opinion research, Mike seeks to bring the voice of those most affected by today’s issues into the policymaking process.
 He works mainly with non-profit organizations and foundations and has briefed Members of Congress, White House officials, state elected officials, journalists, activists, and others on his findings.
 He works on a wide variety of social issues but specializes in health care research.
 Mike holds a Master’s Degree from the University of Southern California.